Benefits of Pumpkin Seeds

 May Reduce Blood Sugar Levels

-As of 2020, 34.2 million (1 in 10) Americans have diabetes, and another 88 million (1 in 3) Americans have prediabetes (19).
-In older studies, all parts of the pumpkin (including the seeds and juice) reduced blood sugar levels in animals (20,21).
-In more recent studies, healthy adults who consumed 65 grams of pumpkin seeds during high-carb meals had decreased blood sugar levels (22).
+As of 2020, 34.2 million (1 in 10) Americans have diabetes, and another 88 million (1 in 3) Americans have prediabetes (9).
+Studies demonstrate that all pumpkin parts (including the seeds and juice) reduced animal blood sugar levels (20,21).
+In human studies, healthy adults who consumed 65 grams of pumpkin seeds during high-carb meals had decreased blood sugar levels (22).

 May Promote Sleep & Relieve Insomnia